MikyStar/MOOC_Udemy_ReactNative/README.md

 `Every time the state of a class is modified, the render function is called again`

+## Debugiing

+### If using react-native, so without Expo

+Just go on your simulator and make the React menu appear ( cmd + D on iOS).
+Then choose _Debug JS remotely_, a new tab will appear on your laptop where the developper tools will be link to your application.

+### Common

+Using the _debugger;_ tag on your code will create a breakpoint on your transpiled JS, enabling you to use the console to know what's this, inspect values, show console logs ...

 ## Deploy

 The app.json file is describing everything the Expo Store needs to know to deploy your App.